-The double tax treaty for the avoidance of double taxation between Cyprus and Saudi Arabia was signed on 3 January 2018.
+The double tax treaty for the avoidance of double tax between Cyprus and Saudi Arabia was signed on 3 January 2018.
 The treaty is expected to be ratified and come into force as from 1 January 2019.

 The new treaty is based on the Organisation for Economic Co-operation and Development (OECD) Model Tax Convention framework, with some modifications.